AlexPetty1986/Personal/Assembly Language/README.md

-Contains all of the Assembly Language code that I have worked on, will upload soon
+Contains all of the Assembly Language code that I have worked on.
+I would write the code in TExtpad and then run it using QTSpim